 For resources and upcoming deadlines, please see Inspiration Resources.

-Congratulations to the 12 artists below who received funding as part of the ArtsKC Fund Campaign:
+Congratulations to the 12 artists below who received ArtsKC Inspiration Grant funding in 2016-2017:

 Adrienne Walker Hoard, Berlin Biennale Photography Workshops ($1,200)